NR 218

 Spatial Resolution

-The spatial resolution of a raster dataset represents a measure of the accuracy or detail of the displayed information.
+The spatial resolution of a raster dataset represents a measure of the precision or detail of the displayed information.

-The spatial resolution of a raster dataset represents a measure of the accuracy or detail of the displayed information.
+The spatial resolution of a raster dataset represents a measure of the precision or detail of the displayed information.

 Spectral Resolution